dask/dask-kubernetes/doc/source/index.rst

    Dask on Kubernetes new users should head to the `Dask documentation page on Kubernetes <https://docs.dask.org/en/latest/deploying-kubernetes.html>`_.

-The package ``dask-kubernetes`` provides cluster managers for Kubernetes.
+The package ``dask-kubernetes`` provides cluster managers for Kubernetes. ``dask-kubernetes`` is one of many options for deploying Dask clusters, see `Deploying Dask <https://docs.dask.org/en/stable/deploying.html#distributed-computing>`_ in the Dask documentation for an overview of additional options.

 KubeCluster
 -----------